Useful Links

 3. Knowing the Right People

-- Federal SADBU (an explanation of basic programs available through the Dept. of Defense for small, disadvantaged and women-owned businesses)
+- Federal SADBU (links to programs available throughout the federal government for small, disadvantaged and women-owned businesses)

 - Small Business Specialists, Dept. of Housing & Urban Development (HUD)